Alen-h/Easy-Note/README.md

 1. **Open Sidebar**: Click the extension icon in Chrome toolbar
 2. **Enter Notes**: Type your note content in the text area
 3. **Auto-save**: Content is automatically saved as you type
-4. **Copy Content**: Click the "Copy" button in the bottom left to copy current content
+4. **Copy Content**: Click the "Copy" button to copy current content
+5. **Export Notes**: Click the "Export" button to download notes as a .txt file
+6. **Toast Feedback**: Receive instant feedback via toast notifications for all actions
-5. **Close Sidebar**: Click the "✕" button in the top right corner
+7. **Close Sidebar**: Click the "✕" button in the top right corner

 ## File Structure